dominik-pichler/Review_me_if_you_can/README.md

-## Knowledge Graphs for BnBs

 ![Cleaning_Graph](drawings/graph_fully_con.svg)

 # 1. Introduction
-## 1.1 The Scenario
+## 1.1 Scenario
 Short-Term Renting business (STR) is hard, but without the right monitoring tools for customer satisfaction, it is even harder (then it has to be).
-This Project utilizes modern Knowledge-Graph Approaches to assist hotels and short-term rental businesses in **identifying issues** regarding their cleaning services and customer satisfactions.
+This Project utilizes modern Knowledge-Graph-based Approaches to assist hotels and short-term rental businesses in **identifying key issues** regarding their cleaning services and customer satisfactions.
-In particular, it is aiming at identifying if certain appartements or cleaning personals form clusters/sources of exceptionally good or bad customer experiences.
+In particular, it is aiming at identifying if certain appartements or cleaning personals form clusters/sources of extrem good or bad customer experiences.

 ### 1.1.1 Proposed Analytics and Solutions
 For this reason, this project provides a presentation layer (via a `streamlit` application) that displays the following information to the user:
 - A list of cleaning personal that is linked to the best/worst customer experiences.
 - A list of apartments that are linked to the best/worst customer experiences.
-- A analysis to identify if certain cleaning people or appartements became a central node in a node of dissatisfaction or form a cluster.
+- An analysis to identify if certain cleaning people or appartements became a central node in a node of bad customer experiences or form a cluster utilizing utilizing *Deep Modularity Networks*.
-- Advanced analytics of the customer reviews utilizing *Deep Modularity Networks* and *TransE*
+- A list of cleaners that are assumed to have a high record of bad cleaning quality, which is determined through the use of a Graph Embedding-Technique (*TransE*) that learns whether a review indicates a bad cleaning quality.

 Eventually, this insight could then be used to infer insights for improvements in cleaning protocols, appartements and eventually customer satisfaction.

 ## 1.2 Background
-In the hotel/STR business, a common SaaS Stack is the combination of [Kross Booking](https://www.krossbooking.com/en) that provides PMS + Channel Manager + Booking Engine in one solution, in combination with [TimeTac](https://www.timetac.com/en/) that allows for smart time tracking of all internal processes.
+In the hotel/STR business, a common SaaS Stack is the combination of [Kross Booking](https://www.krossbooking.com/en) that provides PMS + Channel Manager + Booking Engine in one solution, in combination with [TimeTac](https://www.timetac.com/en/) that allows for smart time tracking of all internal (cleaning) processes.
 While the above is great for managing daily operations, the amount of data insight that can be extracted out of the box is pretty limited and.
 Hence, business owners of certain scales that use the SaaS stack described above are left with high amounts of manual analytical effort with still limited insights
 Therefore, this project tries to reduce the amount of manual effort needed, as well as to increase the quality of insight possible.